JayMass5800/HabitV8/paperwork/GOOGLE_PLAY_STORE_LISTING.md

 - **WRITE_EXTERNAL_STORAGE**: For data export (optional)
 - **USE_EXACT_ALARM**: For precise notification timing on Android 12+

-#### Health Permissions (Optional)
-- Access to 6 essential health data types (steps, sleep, etc.)
-- Only used if user enables health integration
-- All processing done locally

 ## Screenshots Required (8 screenshots recommended)

 ### Screenshot Descriptions